 The Capricorn Solstice is depicted here by our Egyptian Tarot of Thelema image of the god Set.
 The traditional title of the card is ‘The Devil XV’.
 The Egyptian god Set is no devil as such but is the Opener of the Year and Lord of Initiation.

 Set is shown here as God of the South, wielding the was sceptre of priestly authority in his left hand and the Ankh of Life in his right hand.
-His colour is indigo or dark violet.
-His ornaments, sceptre and ankh are black, gold and grey as according to the key scale colours of the 26th path and the ancient Egyptian title that was afforded Set, ‘the black and gold one’ (Set-Nubti).
+His colour is black, his nemyss and apron of blue-black and indigo.
+His ornaments, sceptre and ankh are black, gold and grey as according to the Key-Scale colours of the 26th path and the ancient Egyptian title that was afforded Set, ‘the black and gold one’ (Set-Nubti).
 His peculiar ass-head with truncated ears has caused much bafflement.
 Some have thought he was modelled on a creature that has long been extinct.
 Whether this is true or not, Set is certainly among the most ancient of gods.
 Like Sokar, Lord of the Necropolis, Set is older even than the Pyramids.
 Perhaps he is as old as the vast wilderness of the desert itself.

 Most descriptions of Set focus on the later dynastic periods of Egypt, where he was demonised and known only as the slayer of Osiris.
 However, Set is the first and only begotten son of Nuit, the goddess of space and stars.
 His birth is by divine parthenogenesis—no paternal intervention is required for a star to manifest the mother, for Hadit to evoke the appearance of Nuit.
 To discuss Set-Typhon in terms of Osiris is therefore a diversion from understanding Set’s true nature and function.